Kingdom of Fife

 • Ship Inn The Toft Elie KY9 1DT Telephone(01333) 330246

-A cracking pub/restaurant with a cracking beach view, worth the walk from the high street (approx 6-10mins).
+A pub/restaurant with a cracking beach view, worth the walk from the high street (approx 6-10mins).
 Relax in the comfort of the open fires and wood burning stoves.
 During the summer when the tide is out, beach cricket can be viewed from the beach bar (please check fixtures).
-Four hand pulls are available offering a wide range of local, regional and national ales.
-Food is served throughout the pub, featuring there ever popular pub favourites, The Ship Inn’s famous fish and chips as well as championing local shellfish and Scottish seafood.
+Up to three hand pulls are available offering a wide range of local, regional and national ales.
+Food is served throughout the pub, featuring their ever popular pub favourite, The Ship Inn’s famous fish and chips as well as championing local shellfish and Scottish seafood.
+Food prices are geared more to the second home owners and wealthy tourists than the locals.

 • Freuchie